MeaneyLab/PRSoS/README.md

 You can change your GWAS to the same format, or use optional parameter flags to let the script know about the format you are using.
-Header names can be anything and it is not required.
+Header names are optional.
 More details below.

 ### .gen file
 A full description can be found on [www.shapeit.fr](http://www.shapeit.fr/pages/m02_formats/gensample.html).
 A .gen file is a space-delimited file with each line corresponding to a single SNP.
 The first five columns are: